Professor Joshua Dickson is Head of Traditional Music at the Royal Conservatoire of Scotland.

 Born and raised in Alaska, he arrived in Scotland in 1992 to study Scottish Gaelic at the University of Aberdeen (MA, 1996).
 He then undertook doctoral research in the history of the piping tradition of the southern Outer Hebrides at the School of Scottish Studies, University of Edinburgh (PhD, 2001), now published under the title When Piping Was Strong: Tradition, Change and the Bagpipe in South Uist (John Donald, 2006).

-He is currently concerned with leading ground-breaking curricular reform which has helped position Scotland’s national conservatoire as distinctive in the UK and wider Europe in the field of tertiary-level traditional music education.
-In this capacity he is the lead academic and director of the Pedagogies, Practices and the Future of Folk Music in Higher Education international conference in partnership with the world-renowned Celtic Connections Festival, Glasgow, January 2018.
+He is currently concerned with leading curricular reform and innovative assessment practices that have helped position Scotland’s national conservatoire as distinctive in the UK and wider Europe in the field of tertiary-level traditional/folk music education.
+This has been enacted through curricular enhancement at the Conservatoire, an honorary lectureship at the University of St Andrews, the publication of research findings in McKerrell and West (eds) Understanding Scotland Musically: Folk, Tradition and Policy (2018) and through the founding of the international conference series Pedagogies, Practices and the Future of Folk Music in Higher Education.

 Selected publications and papers read